Cape hake (Merluccius paradoxus)

 Attributes

 Cape hake is renowned the world over for its delicate taste, white flesh and firm texture.
-Hake is low in fat, contains essential amino acids and is a healthy source of B-complex vitamins and vitamin E. It also contains minerals such as iodine, calcium, zinc, magnesium, potassium, and phosphorus.
+Hake is naturally low in fat and high in Omega 3 fatty acids.

 Cooking